ywang197/TRIPODS/README.md

-# TRIPODS
-RA work funded by NSF TRIPODS.
+# Active Learning by Random Forests